Graunephar/PythonCarlaCSVParser/README.md

-Just me playting with CSV fiels in python
+Just me playing with CSV files in python and trying to parse members in a specific format